-- Is the laser beam positioned properly so its beam hits the receiver detector? - Are the electrical plugs inserted all the way into the jacks? - Are input signals to the laser of sufficient amplitude?
-(Turn the volume up on the AM/FM radio or cassette player.) - Damaged or open electrical circuit in the 3.5 mm electrical patch cord. - Slowly move the receiver detector out of the path of the laser beam while continuously monitoring receiver operation.
+- Is the laser beam positioned properly so its beam hits the receiver detector? - Are the electrical plugs inserted all the way into the jacks? - Are input signals to the laser of appropriate amplitude?
+(Turn the volume up or down on the AM/FM radio, CD or MP3 player, or other electronic device.) - Damaged or open electrical circuit in the 3.5 mm electrical patch cord. - Slowly move the receiver detector out of the path of the laser beam while continuously monitoring receiver operation.
 (This would desensitize the receiver in case the receiver is too sensitive [saturating] for this laser.) - Check the troubleshooting section in your laser receiver manual.